Relations between the 2x2 minors of a generic matrix: Introduction

 \section{Introduction}

 For positive integers $m,n$, consider the rational map

 We denote the (closure of its) image by $X_{m,n}$ and consider the problem of understanding the defining equations of $X_{m,n}$.
 Identifying $\Hom(\bb{C}^m,\bb{C}^n)$ with the space of $m\times n$ complex matrices, the map~(\ref{eq:phi-wedgephi}) simply assigns to a matrix the tuple consisting of all its $2\times 2$ minors, so finding the equations of $X_{m,n}$ amounts to understanding the algebraic relations that these minors satisfy.
 When $m=2$, we can identify $X_{2,n}$ with $\op{Gr}_2(\bb{C}^n)$, the \defi{Grassmannian} of $2$-dimensional subspaces of $\bb{C}^n$, whose equations are well-understood: they are all quadratic, known as the \defi{Pl\"ucker relations}.
-For general $m,n$ however, quadratic equations are not sufficient as shown by Bruns, Conca and Varbaro in \cite{BCV}, where they conjecture that a certain set of quadratic and cubic equations minimally generate the ideal $I(X_{m,n})$.
-The goal of this paper is to prove their conjecture.
+For general $m,n$ however, the Pl\"ucker relations are not sufficient, as shown by Bruns, Conca and Varbaro in \cite{BCV}.
+In fact, \cite{BCV} identifies new minimal equations between the $t\times t$ minors for an arbitrary $t$, of degree 2 and 3.
+They are described in representation theoretic terms, and obtained through a careful analysis of highest weight vectors and combinatorics of bi-tableaux.
+It is conjectured in \cite[Conjecture~2.12]{BCV} that these quadratic and cubic equations generate all the relations between the minors.
+The goal of our paper is to confirm the conjecture in the case when $t = 2$.
+This boils down to a vanishing result for $\Tor$ groups, which we prove by combining a number of techniques from representation theory and algebraic geometry.